 35 ILL.
 ADM.
-CODE § 732.606(gg), relied upon by the Agency in the Decision, states merely, "Costs ineligible for payment from the Fund include but are not limited to . . . [c]osts that lack supporting documentation".
+CODE § 732.606(gg), relied upon by the Decision, states merely, "Costs ineligible for payment from the Fund include but are not limited to . . . [c]osts that lack supporting documentation".

 V. ARGUMENT.

 A. The Agency's Attempt, on Reimbursement Application, To Reverse Its Findings on Budget Approval Is Improper.